 - In a medium bowl combine flour, baking powder, baking soda, sugar and salt.
 Then pour in heavy cream and stir to combine.
 If the dough is too sticky, add a tablespoon more of flour.
 You may to fold the dough with your hands.

-- Use a biscuit cutter or rip dough by hand to form biscuits.
+- Use a biscuit cutter or rip dough by hand to form about 9 rough biscuits.

 - Place biscuits on top of peach mixture.
-Brush with cream.
+Brush with heavy cream.

-- Serve with a scoop of ice cream or dollop of Nancy's Whole Milk Yogurt.
+- Serve with vanilla ice cream or yogurt.

 Taste your peaches after slicing.
-If they are super ripe and in season, you may want to reduce the brown sugar by one tablespoon less.
+If they are super ripe, sweet and in season, you may want to reduce the brown sugar by one tablespoon.

-If the dough is too sticky, add a tablespoon more of flour.
+If the dough is too sticky to handle, add a tablespoon more of flour.

 *Nutrition info does not include yogurt or ice cream.